ooples/pine_script_docs/source/language/Conditional_structures.rst

   which require a "simple int" argument for their ``length`` parameter.
 - We do not use a catch-all clause with an ending local block introduced by ``=>`` in our `switch <https://www.tradingview.com/pine-script-reference/v5/#op_switch>`__ structure.
+- If no matching value is found for ``maType`` the `switch <https://www.tradingview.com/pine-script-reference/v5/#op_switch>`__ executes the last local block introduced by ``=>``.
+We generate a runtime error in that block.
+  We also end it with ``float(na)`` so the local block returns a value whose type is compatible with that of the other local blocks in the structure, to avoid a compilation error.